 Trial location: The proposed trial location must be clearly set out.
-This could be specific roads, routes or regions.
+This could be specific roads, routes or regions and/or the vehicle's operational design domain.
 Other elements of the vehicle's operational design domain should be described in detail.

 Road transport agencies will consider the location suitability for an automated vehicle trial.
 This will depend on factors including: the type and level of automation; any safety considerations relevant to the road network such as proximity to built-up areas; speed limits; and traffic congestion.

-Description of the technology being

-trialled: Trialling organisations must provide a high-level description of the technology being trialled in their application.
-The intent is not to force applicants to reveal commercially sensitive intellectual property but to allow the road transport agency to reasonably assess the safety risks of the trial
+Description of the technology being trialled: Trialling organisations must provide a high-level description of the technology being trialled in their application.
+The intent is not to force trialling organisations to reveal commercially sensitive intellectual property but to allow the road transport agency to reasonably assess the safety risks of the trial.